NormLorenz/react-expenses/APPLICATION.md

 * implement mileage
 * redo the yarn/npm store
 * make the whole application ES6'ish
-* There is no tracking information for the current branch - git pull origin redux
+* 'There is no tracking information for the current branch' - git pull origin redux

 ### router rewrite